-Fundacion Jatun Sacha will handle all the details of your stay (lodging, food, instruction and travel).
-When you arrive a staff person will meet you at the airport and transport you to the field station or hotel.
+Jatun Sacha Foundation will handle all the details of your stay (lodging, food, instruction and travel).
+When you arrive a staff person will meet you at the airport and bring you to the field station or hotel.
 Your accommodations will be simple and comfortable.

 The food is equally simple, but flavorful and abundant.
-In some areas you may share space with inoffensive arthropods and occasional larger visitor.
+In some areas you may share space with inoffensive arthropods and occasionally larger visitors.

 Day 1: Arrival in Quito.
-Jatun Sacha guide will be waiting at the exit to transport you to hotel Alston on avenue Juan Leon Mera.
+A Jatun Sacha guide will be welcoming you in the exit area and bring you to hotel Alston on avenue Juan Leon Mera.
 Please advise him or her at this time if you have a special diet or any special needs.

 Day 2: Early breakfast, then shopping for rubber boots (wellies) in Quito, followed by travel to the La Hesperia Biological Station (2,5 hour trip from Quito), plus a 1 hour walk uphill to station house.
 The luggage will be transported by car.
 Time to settle into accommodations.
 After lunch an introductory tour will be given about the organic farm, the reserve, and facilities; and a 1-hour hike in forest.
 After dinner a class on biodiversity, evolution, and ecosystems of Ecuador.

 Day 4: After breakfast will take an all-day hike to waterfall; take your bathing suit!
 Return to station in late afternoon.
 Nighttime bonfire and capture and release of Lepidoptera in biodiversity study, lunar phase permitting.
-Preparation for next-day trip to the native Chigüilpe community that belongs to the Tsáchila ethnic group (known by outsiders as the Colorado Indians.
+Preparation for next-day trip to the native Chigüilpe community that belongs to the Tsáchila ethnic group (known as the Colorado Indians).

 Day 5: After breakfast travel to the Chigüilpe community for overnight stay.
 Experience their culture and traditions as well as their current way of life.